 In the plot of Kevin and Aaron, there was also no progress.
 A scene of kissing, affection, Kevin readjusting to his new married life, how he would be dealing with his homosexuality, which had been repressed for so long, etc. Incidentally, the actor barely appears in the season and did not win prominent scenes.
 A pity, since from the beginning, the dilemma “Kevin versus homosexuality ”, would give a beautiful cloth for the sleeve.

-A great secret is brought to the end of the season, which has an astounding ending, entitled to heavy intervention from the FBI.
-It is impossible to watch and not be moved and react through the scenes, by the way, were very well directed.
-Incidentally, it is because of this great secret that a new direction in Greenleaf will be taken from next year and that unfortunately, we will need to wait until Netflix or OWN channel updates its catalog with the fourth season.
+A big secret is taken to the end of the season, which has a surprising outcome, with the right to heavy intervention by FBI.
+It is impossible to watch and not to be moved and react to the scenes, let it be said in passing, were very well directed.
+In fact, it is because of this great secret, that a new course in Greenleaf, will be taken from next year and that unfortunately, we will need to wait until the Netflix update your catalog with the fourth season.

 It is better to end here, or else, spoilers may arise and compromise your experience of marathon the series.
 In fact, this third season is worthy of being marathon in a very short time.
 The series pleased and makes me want more.
 I can't wait for the next year Greenleaf to finally see Grace put all his gift and talent to run a church and, through his warm sermons, take back what belongs to Greenleaf by right.